 4. Pack a Few Toys

 In addition to board games, there are many fun toys that are perfectly suitable for a camping trip.
 You can bring whatever your children usually like, like toy cars, dolls, water guns, Lego boxes, and so on.
-There are also more outdoors-oriented toys, such as butterfly nets, magnifying glasses, compasses, binoculars, and so forth.
+There are also more outdoors-oriented toys, such as butterfly nets, magnifying glasses, several types of compasses, binoculars, and so forth.
 These will teach your kids how to be explorers and avid outdoors experts.
 And, of course, there are sports-related toys, such as a soccer ball, or a football, or a bat with a baseball, and the entire family can enjoy some fun athletic activity together.

 5. Research Local Activities